 In October 2012, Belle and PLAI entered into a Cooperation Agreement with Melco, which places Belle as a co-licensee and the owner of the land and buildings and Melco's Philippine affiliate MRP as a co-licensee, developer and operator of all the facilities within the resort complex with March 13, 2013 as its effectivity date.
 As a result, both Belle and MRP were expected to make equal investment contributions to the project.
 Melco is the developer and owner of integrated resorts focused on the Macau Market, with its landmark project to date being the highly successful "City of Dreams".
 On October 25, 2012, the Belle, as a lessor, entered into a lease agreement with MRP for the lease of land and building structures to be used in the integrated casino development project.
 The lease period started on March 13, 2013 and is co-terminus with the operating agreement between the Company and MRP, which in turn co-terminus with the License from PAGCOR, and provides for monthly rentals (with annual escalation) to be paid by MRP to Belle in respect of the land and buildings.
-PLAI and Melco also entered into an operating agreement that is similarly co-terminus with the License from PAGCOR, whereby MRP was given full management discretion on the management and operation of the integrated resort and PLAI was accorded a share of earnings from gaming operations in the resort.
+PLAI and Melco also entered into an operating agreement and operation of the integrated resort and PLAI was accorded a share of earnings from gaming operations in the resort.